Notes on the octonions: Cayley calibrations

 Here the last equation follows from the first by symmetry in $v$ and $w$.
-This proves~\eqref{eq:detLA} under the additional assumption that $u,v,w'$ is a linearly independent triple.
+This proves equation~\eqref{eq:detLA} under the additional assumption that $u,v,w'$ is a linearly independent triple.
 This assumption can be dropped by continuity.
-Thus we have proved that~(ii) implies~(iii).
+Thus we have proved that~\itref{Lem_Inner2} implies~\itref{Lem_Inner3}.